smartcontractkit/documentation/docs/chainlink-nodes/enabling-https-connections.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "Enabling HTTPS Connections"
+title: 'Enabling HTTPS Connections'
-permalink: "docs/enabling-https-connections/"
+permalink: 'docs/enabling-https-connections/'
-whatsnext: {"Miscellaneous":"/docs/miscellaneous/"}
+whatsnext: { 'Miscellaneous': '/docs/miscellaneous/' }
 ---

 This guide will walk you through how to generate your own self-signed certificates for use by the Chainlink node.
 You can also substitute self-signed certificates with certificates of your own, like those created by <a href="https://letsencrypt.org/" target="_blank">Let's Encrypt</a>.

 > 📘 Important